This interview originally aired Dec. 6, 2019.

-Damon Jones: I think, especially in sister's case, black lives mostly matter to black officers before they matter to white offices.
+Damon Jones: I think, especially in sister's case, Black lives mostly matter to Black officers before they matter to white officers.
 Not just the lives that are in the community, but officers that step out and address the injustices that's within different law enforcement departments.
 We have to be more vocal on the issues of, of the implicit racism in law enforcement, no matter what department is.
 And what keeps people from coming out is incidents like the sister here because, you know, she was doing - she did the right thing.
 And the law enforcement department, the politicians, the local organizations, did not support her.
 So when people say for the blue wall of silence to come down, when people talk about police officers not speaking out, but when we do, they're not there for us.
 The community is not there for us.
 But I think we need to start being more vocal.
-And people need to see black officers speaking out and organization supporting black officers.
+And people need to see Black officers speaking out and organization supporting Black officers.

 Cariol Horne: And that's what's important with with Damon because he's still on the corrections department.
 And he is speaking out while he's still on which is rare, because you really don't have the backing but he is the backing.
 So he understands what to do.
 At that point, I didn't know what to do.
 You know, I didn't know where to go.
 There was no one for me to go to.
 So it was like really hard.
 You know, emotionally financially, you know, I have five children to take care of, so it was really hard.
 So I wish I would have known him back then.
 But I know you now, so we still can make a difference.

 Cheraine Stanford: Why is it important to be talking about these issues?